aninadespont/portfolio_analyzer/README.md

 Future prices and volatility are forecasted using a blended model combining:

-50% historical average returns
+- 50% historical average returns
-50% exponential moving average returns with emphasis on the last 126  days
+- 50% exponential moving average returns with emphasis on the last 126  days

 Volatility projections are scaled over time using the square-root-of-time rule under the random-walk assumption.

 ## Project Context

-Python-based portfolio analysis tool developed as part of the course “Skills: Programming – Introduction Level” at the University of St. Gallen (Spring 2026).
+Python portfolio analysis tool developed as part of the course “Skills: Programming – Introduction Level” at the University of St. Gallen (Spring 2026).
 The project combines Python programming with applied financial analysis.